Shotgun mics are the most popular kind of a microphone for a good camera. Here are the 14 best shotgun microphones:

 To make things more complicated there is also this little thing.
 It is awesome in its own way.
 Stereo VideoMic is not directional, so it works particularly for recording environmental and ambient sounds.
 For applications that rely on direction, like dialogues, go with the VideoMic Pro recommendation.
 Two high-res 1/2″ capsules (condenser) in the unit with an X/Y offer a natural sound.
 The maximum SPL is 134dB SPL (@ 1kHz, 1% THD into 1KΩ load) so it is good for parties.
-As with others mics, you get a built-in shock system and a high-pass filter at 80Hz to cut out low-frequency noise like AC or traffic.
-RØDE Microphones offers 10-year warranty for this mic like every other as well.
+As with other mics, you get a built-in shock system and a high-pass filter at 80Hz to cut out low-frequency noise like AC or traffic.
+RØDE Microphones offers a 10-year warranty for this mic like every other as well.

 - Broadcast sound quality.